raspberrypilearning/codebreaker/en/step_3.md

 ---
 def menu():

   # Start with a wrong answer for choice.
-Introduce None?
   choice = None

   # Keep asking the user for the right answer